 Prior to 2012 the stratified random sampling design for the annual moose population survey precluded regular observations of large habitat changes.
 Survey plots were randomly selected from high, medium or low moose density areas, and many years might elapse before the same survey plot was flown again.
-In addition, only one other moose browse study currently underway in Minnesota is proposed in areas of large wild or prescribed fires and is not currently planned to detect how moose response there changes over time.
-To help fill this knowledge gap, this survey was initiated in January, 2012.
-The primary objectives of this survey are to detect moose response due to wildfire, prescribed burns, and timber management activities and determine how that response changes over a long period of time.
+This made it difficult to obtain local knowledge on how moose responded to a large habitat change and how that response changed over time.
+To help fill this knowledge gap, this habitat survey was initiated in January, 2012.
+The primary objectives of this survey are to detect moose response due to wildfire, prescribed (Rx) fire, and timber management activities and determine how that response changes over a long period of time.
 This information is intended to assist decision-making regarding where and how to prioritize funding and effort for moose habitat management, and provide more accurate and local information to managers and stakeholders about benefits to moose.